Yevhen Konovalets

-Yevhen Mykhailovych Konovalets (Note: Also anglicised as Eugene Konovalets) (Євген Михайлович Коновалець; 14 June 1891 – 23 May 1938) was a Ukrainian military commander and political leader of the Ukrainian nationalist movement.
+Yevhen Mykhailovych Konovalets (Note: Also anglicised as Eugene Konovalets; Євген Михайлович Коновалець) (14 June 1891 – 23 May 1938) was a Ukrainian military commander and political leader of the Ukrainian nationalist movement.
 He is best known for his role in the Ukrainian War of Independence as leader of the Sich Riflemen and as the leader of the Organisation of Ukrainian Nationalists (OUN) from its foundation in 1929 to his assassination in 1938 by the NKVD.
 Konovalets was also a veteran of the First World War and cofounded the OUN's predecessor, the Ukrainian Military Organisation, in 1920, assuming leadership of the organisation.

 Early life and education

 Konovalets was born 14 June 1891 in the village of Zashkiv in Austro-Hungarian Galicia; today the village is in Lviv Raion, Lviv Oblast, Ukraine.

-Konovalets attended the Lviv Academic Gymnasium from 1901–1909 and subsuquently enrolled at the University of Lviv where he studied law.
+Konovalets attended the Lviv Academic Gymnasium from 1901–1909 and subsequently enrolled at the University of Lviv where he studied law.
 In 1910, he participated in a protest demanding a Ukrainian university in Lviv, during which he was arrested and at least one person was killed.

 Konovalets became an active member of the Prosvita society, a Ukrainian cultural-educational association, and a representative on the executive committee of the Ukrainian National-Democratic Party [ukr].
 From 1909–1912, he gave lectures and developed the local Prosvita and Sokol societies.
 During the final years of gymnasium and early student years, Konovalets chose Prosvita because he believed it was the only way to provide mass education in the native Ukrainian language, overcome pro-Moscow influences, and awaken national sentiments among the people.

 In 1912, he became secretary of Prosvita's Lviv department, retaining the position though he was later drafted into the Austro-Hungarian Army where he spent a year in officers' training and rose to the rank of second lieutenant.
 In 1913, he became a leader of the local student movement.
 He was greatly influenced by the nationalist ideology and rhetoric of the prominent Ukrainian thinkers Ivan Bobersky, Myroslav Sichynsky [ukr], and Dmytro Dontsov, having become acquainted with the latter two at the Second All-Ukrainian Student Congress that year.